-We are happy to once again partner with STEM for Kids to offer after school programming for our elementary-age students (grades 1 through 6).
-We will hold classes on Tuesday afternoons from 3:30-4:30, with 2 sessions offered each of those days: one for Grades 1-2 and another for Grades 3-6.
-See below for descriptions, followed by a sign-up form at the bottom of this page.
+RPMS partners with STEM for Kids to offer after school programming for our elementary-age students (grades 1 through 6).
+We will hold classes after school from 3:30-4:30, with sessions for Grades 1-2 (or beginner STEM learners) on Tuesdays, and Grades 3-6 (or advanced STEM learners) on Thursdays.
+Click here to register.

 Classes are limited to 12 students per session.
 You will receive an email shortly after completing the form to confirm your registration.
 Seven-week sessions will be offered for $105 each session, according to the following schedule:

 Session 1 (Gr.
 1-2) Welcome to Robotics

 9/17, 9/24, 10/1, 10/8, 10/15, 10/22, 10/29

 Roboteers will discover the exciting world of robotics and expand their previous experience.
 LEGO We Do 2.0 is the perfect way for little hands to explore and express themselves in the world of robotics.
 They can look forward to learning foundational skills utilizing sensors, motors, gears, and code.
 Experienced roboteers will get a chance to show us their skills by taking on some independent challenges!

 Session 2 (Gr.
 1-2) Intro to Computers & Programming

 Discover the world of computers and the incredible tool it is to learning and creating.
 We will work on some fun keyboarding activities, internet safety, and introduce the world of code.
 Participants will be on their way to seeing computers as an instrument of their imagination and not just entertainment.

 Explore the world of coding and the many ways it is used to express our imagination and ideas.
 Participants will spend time learning the foundational coding skills and build their collaboration, creativity, critical thinking, and communication skills all while having a blast with code!

 9/19, 9/26, 10/3, 10/10, 10/17, 10/24, 10/31